Clastify logo

 A resultant force is the single force with the same overall effect as all the forces acting together on a system.
 The work done by the resultant force gives the net energy change of the system:

-For a simple particle model, net work changes kinetic energy.
-For a more extended system, the energy change may also include kinetic energy of translation, rotation, elastic deformation, internal energy and potential energy, depending on what you include inside the system boundary.
+For the simplest particle model, net work changes kinetic energy.
+For a more extended system, that energy change may include kinetic energy of translation, rotation, elastic deformation, internal energy and potential energy, depending on what you have put inside the system boundary.

-So two calculations can look similar but mean different things.
+So two calculations that look almost the same can mean different things.
 The work done by a lift force on a rising helicopter is not just the gain in gravitational potential energy if the helicopter also gains kinetic energy.
-The extra work has increased another energy store.
+The extra work has gone into increasing another energy store.

-When several forces act, don't add their magnitudes and call it energy.
-Calculate the work done by each force, including signs, and add the works; or first find the resultant force in the direction of motion and use that in the work calculation.
+When several forces act, don’t add their magnitudes and call that energy.
+Calculate the work done by each force, with signs, and add the works; or first find the resultant force in the direction of motion and use that in the work calculation.

 The mechanical energy store

 Kinetic energy is the energy store a body has because it is moving.
 Gravitational potential energy is the energy store linked to the position of a mass in a gravitational field.
-Elastic potential energy is the energy store linked to reversible deformation, for example in a spring.
+Elastic potential energy is the energy store linked to reversible deformation of an object such as a spring.

 Mechanical energy means the total of the kinetic energy, gravitational potential energy and elastic potential energy in a system: